auth0-samples/auth0-aspnetcore-mvc-samples/Quickstart/Sample/README.md

-# User Profile
+# Quickstart Sample

-This example shows how to extract user profile information from claims and display the user's profile in your application.
+This example shows how to add login/logout and extract user profile information from claims.

-You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/webapp/aspnet-core/02-user-profile).
+You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/webapp/aspnet-core-beta).

 ## Requirements